codahale/usl/README.md

 |          7|   5931.37|
 |          8|   6531.08|

-Now you can build a model and begin estimating things
+Now you can build a model and begin estimating things.

 ### As A CLI Tool